mnot/I-D/proxy-status/draft.md

 ## Backend Not Found

 * Name: backend_not_found
 * Description: The intermediary cannot determine the appropriate origin to use for this request; for example, it may not be configured.
-Note that this error is specific to gateways, which typically require specific configuration to identify the "back end" server; forward proxies use in-band information to identify the origin server.
+Note that this error is specific to gateways, which typically require specific configuration to identify the "backend" server; forward proxies use in-band information to identify the origin server.
 * Extra Parameters: None.
 * Recommended HTTP status code: 500